bryanjswift/mootools-plugins/Docs/Form/Form.Check.markdown

 * removeHighlight			- (*function*) Fired when the a mouse out event occurs on the check element
 * uncheck							- (*function*) Fired when the input becomes unchecked

+### Configuration:

+Can only be changed by altering source or subclassing.

+* checkedClass				- (*string*) added to the div when checked.
+Value is 'checked'
+* disabledClass				- (*string*) added to the div when disabed.
+Value is 'disabled'
+* elementClass				- (*string*) added to the div when created.
+Value is 'check'
+* highlightedClass		- (*string*) added to the div when highlighted.
+Value is 'highlighted'
+* storage							- (*string*) key used for element storage on the input passed to Form.Check constructor.
+Value is 'Form.Check::data'

 ### Returns:

 * (*object*) a new Form.Check object